DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/3-KEYNOA-CA-Choose-CA-Type.png)

 3. Internal CA properties can be set here.
-The 'Root CA TTL', 'Intermediate CA TTL' based on the usecase.
-The chosen 'Algorithm' is used to generate the key pair used to sign the application certificates.
+The 'Root  CA TTL' and 'Intermediate CA TTL' determine the validity time of the CA, which can be adapted to the use case.
+The chosen 'Algorithm' determines the cryptographic algorithm of the key pair used to sign the application certificates.
+Click 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/4-KEYNOA-CA-Set-CA-Properties.png)